Understanding the energy transition: How virtual power plants and direct marketing work together

 Advantages

-• Increased efficiency: Intelligent control allows energy losses to be minimized and system utilization to be optimized.
+- Increased efficiency: Intelligent control minimizes energy losses and optimizes the utilization of the systems.

-• Market access for small operators: Operators of small systems benefit from joint marketing without having to actively participate in the energy market themselves.
+- Market access for small operators: Operators of small plants benefit from joint marketing without having to actively participate in the energy market themselves.

 challenges

-• Regulatory requirements: Compliance with legal requirements and market regulations is a hurdle, especially for smaller operators.
+- Regulatory requirements: Compliance with legal provisions and market regulations presents a hurdle, especially for smaller operators.

-• Economic risks: Fluctuating market prices and dependence on funding mechanisms such as the EEG can affect profitability.
+- Economic risks: Fluctuating market prices and dependence on support mechanisms such as the EEG (Renewable Energy Sources Act) can impair profitability.

 Comparison to other models